belodetek/black.box/README.md

 ![black.box dashboard](https://raw.githubusercontent.com/ab77/black.box/master/images/dashboard.png)

 # other regions
+`United States` and `United Kingdom` are currently suported regions.

 To change the default region[[n4](#footnotes)], click the appropriate flag on the [dashboard](#dashboard).
 Please note, you may temporarily lose network connectivity while the device reboots with the new settings.
 To avoid this, change back to you normal network for a few minutes, before changing back to `black.box`.

 # cancellation